 Yes, after 45 years of metal evolution, you can hear that metal music is a variation of classical music - from Iron Maiden's traditional metal to thrash, to power metal, to death metal.
 Just pay attention to this detail and you will hear the classical foundations.
 Give another listen (from this perspective) to the riffs of Master of Puppets and Holy Wars.

-In metal you can hear influences from almost all classical composers but most notably Paganini and especially his "devil's tritone".
+In metal you can hear influences from almost all classical composers but most notably Paganini.
 Other composers: Wagner, Beethoven, Bach, Grieg, Mozart, Chopin, Russian composers, Baroque composers, to name a few.

 Yes, punk influenced thrash metal - from punk came a more aggressive sound and rough, unpolished vocals.
 But Metallica riffs (and all thrash riffs) are metal riffs and not punk riffs.
 There's a difference between metal and punk riffs.

 Because thrash metal was a very successful crossover I would say that obviously metal and punk go very well together.
 Same for metal and classical.